Introduction to Stream Processing in FME

 ORDER BY device_id

-This will retrieve all users from the database that had an event time that fell within the current window.
+This will retrieve all users from the database whose event time fell within the current window.

 • Group By: device_id